Juff-Ma/SimpleMSI/README.md

 Options:
-  -c, --config <config>                                   Path to configuration file -vf, --grab-version-from-file <grab-version-from-file>  EXE/DLL File to grab Version from -v, --version <version>                                 Version of the app -p, --platform <arm32|arm64|x64|x86>                    Platform the installer should run on -o, --output-file <output-file>                         Output file path
+  -c, --config <config>                                   Path to configuration file -vf, --grab-version-from-file <grab-version-from-file>  EXE/DLL File to grab Version from -cn, --certificate-name <certificate-name>              Name of the code signing certificate to use -cp, --certificate-password <certificate-password>      Password of the code signing certificate -v, --version <version>                                 Version of the app -p, --platform <arm32|arm64|x64|x86>                    Platform the installer should run on -o, --output-file <output-file>                         Output file path